Chapter 15

 You used to be able to get them from Chemists

-Apart from flying his home-made girocopter and appearing in a hologram, Xero had but one major ambition really.
-He wanted to teach a particularly jolly little ditty that he'd written to forty nine other saxophonists.
-They were to play the tune through in various octaves, stopping and starting at staggered intervals as in a round - like Frere Jacques or Row Row Row the boat.
-Each player would simply repeat the same refrain over and over ad infinitum to weave an anarchic sonic web with the other forty nine.
+They were to play the tune through in various octaves, stopping and starting at staggered intervals in a round.
+Each player would simply repeat the same refrain over and over ad infinitum to weave an anarchic sonic web with the others.

 Thus trained and armed with all of the different types of saxophones - soprano to alto to tenor to baritone - this musical guerilla army was to launch a strategic assault on that cathedral of consumerism for those with more money than sense, Harrods.